josh-works/josh-works.github.io/_pages/success.md

 ---
 layout: page
-title: Thank You!
+title: Your Purchase Was Successful!
 status: publish
 type: page
 published: true
-description: "Thank you for purchasing my course.
+description: "What you purchased is heading your way ASAP!
 I hope it's super helpful to you!"
 permalink: /success
 ---

+# Your Purchase Was Successful!

 ![highest of fives](http://giphygifs.s3.amazonaws.com/media/QN6NnhbgfOpoI/giphy.gif)